intel/auto-round/README.md

 **HPU**: docker image with Gaudi Software Stack is recommended.
 More details can be found in [Gaudi Guide](https://docs.habana.ai/en/latest/).

-**CUDA**: git clone https://github.com/intel/auto-round.git && cd auto-round && pip install --no-build-isolation -e .
+**CUDA**: pip install auto-gptq for sym quantization, for asym quantization, need to install auto-round from source

 #### CPU/HPU/CUDA on 0.3.0+